Military mascot: 1st The Queen's Dragoon Guards

 The 1st The Queen's Dragoon Guards' mascot is a Welsh Mountain Pony named Emrys.
 On 26 February 2016, Queen Elizabeth II accepted the recommendation of the Army Honours and Distinctions Committee that 1st The Queen's Dragoon Guards be allowed to keep a mascot.
-A Welsh Mountain Pony was selected to reflect the Regiment's Welsh heritage.
+A Welsh Mountain Pony was selected to reflect the regiment's Welsh heritage.

 The Mascot's full title is 16851959 Tpr Emrys Forlan Jones.
 His number embodies the years of formation for the Queen's Bays and King's Dragoon Guards and the year they were amalgamated to form the QDG in 1959.
 Emrys is a name steeped in Welsh history and mythology.
 Forlan is the name of the person who donated the mascot to the regiment.
 Jones is a common surname in the QDG, so is always accompanied by the last three numbers of the soldiers service number.
 Because of this, Emrys can also be known as Tpr Jones 959.

 Emrys is bay-coloured as was the tradition of the QDG's antecedent Regiment, The Queen's Bays.
 The Mascot is accompanied by a handler, known as the 'Farrier Major'.
-He is identified by a unique rank insignia for the Regiment; four inverted chevrons, an inverted horseshoe and crown.
+He is identified by a unique rank insignia for the regiment; four inverted chevrons, an inverted horseshoe and crown.
 Emrys and the Farrier Major live and train at Robertson Barracks in Norfolk.

 Royal Scots Dragoon Guards

-The Royal Scots Dragoon Guards' mascot is a drum horse named Talavera.
-The present mascot of the Royal Scots Dragoon Guards is named Talavera.
-He is an official regimental mascot and has his own rank and ration book.
-His predecessor, named Ramillies, was presented to the Regiment by their Colonel-in-Chief, Queen Elizabeth II at the Royal Windsor Horse Show in 1987 and assumed his duties in 1989.
+The Royal Scots Dragoon Guards' mascot was a drum horse named Talavera.
+She was the official regimental mascot and had her own rank and ration book.
+Her predecessor, named Ramillies, was presented to the regiment by their colonel-in-chief, Queen Elizabeth II at the Royal Windsor Horse Show in 1987 and assumed his duties in 1989.
 Ramillies was a very large horse, standing over 18 hands high.
-After participating in the Edinburgh Military Tattoo in August 2002, he was sent to retirement and died in November 2002.
+After participating in the Edinburgh Military Tattoo in August 2002, She was Retired to the Horse Trust in 2018 and Died in 2021.